-- (a) A cap on the compensation payable to the service provider; and - (b) That such compensation must be performance based.
+(a) A cap on the compensation payable to the service provider; and

+(b) That such compensation must be performance based.

-47. Empowerment for youth, women, HDI's and local business
+46. Empowerment for youth, women, HDI's and local business

-Preference points in municipal tenders will be appropriated according to the Preferential Policy Framework 2017 wherein points will be given in accordance with the level of BBBEE compliant contribution as per certificates issued by accredited verification agencies or firms of auditors for exempted micro enterprises.
+Preference points in municipal tenders will be appropriated according to the Preferential Policy Framework 2017 wherein points will be given in accordance with the specific goals described in this policy